ArcticTechnology/PythonStarterPackage/README.md

 # Python Starter Package
 This is a basic python starter package to be used as a template for creating your own python packages.
-See "PythonStarterPackage Setup Guide.md" in ```doc/``` for a detailed explaination of the package resources.
+See "PythonStarterPackage Setup Guide.md" in ```doc/``` for a detailed explanation of the package resources.
 * Github repo: https://github.com/ArcticTechnology/PythonStarterPackage
 * PyPi: https://pypi.org/project/PythonStarterPackage/